davidgfnet/superfw-docs/content/docs/download/download.md

 +++

 SuperFW can be downloaded from the [Github release page](https://github.com/davidgfnet/superfw/releases).
-Download the `superfw.zip` file to install or upgrade your Supercard.
+Download the `superfw-sd.fw` or `superfw-lite.fw` file to install or upgrade your Supercard.

 ### Useful tools